MaterializeInc/materialize/doc/user/content/sql/show-objects.md

 ---

 `SHOW OBJECTS` returns a list of all objects available to your Materialize instances in a given schema.
 Objects include tables, sources, sinks, views, indexes, secrets and connections.
+For best performance execute this command on the `mz_introspection` cluster.

 ## Syntax